openseadragon/openseadragon/README.md

 and open `http://localhost:8000/` in your browser

+## Contributing

+OpenSeadragon is truly a community project; we welcome your involvement!

+When contributing, please attempt to match the code style already in the codebase.
+Note that we use four spaces per indentation stop.
+For more thoughts on code style, see https://github.com/rwldrn/idiomatic.js/.

 ## Licenses

 OpenSeadragon was initially released with a New BSD License ( preserved below ), while work done by Chris Thatcher is additionally licensed under the MIT License.